RTJL/rtjl.github.io/index.md

 - Enabled cost savings of **$40+K/month** and eliminated redundant cloud deployments.
 - Adapted automation pipelines to multiple deployment systems (Jenkins → AWX → SSM)

----

 #### **Chargeback Platform**
 *Cost Reporting System Design*
 - Designed and implemented an internal chargeback system for metrics and logging infrastructure, handling **petabyte-scale log volumes**.
 - Engineered pipelines to map raw platform usage to detailed cost attribution across services.
 - Improved cost attribution accuracy by migrating log data tagging from inconsistent formats to unified service-level identifiers.
-- Validated tagging changes across **petabyte-scale logging clusters**, ensuring invoice alignment with <3% variance.
+- Validated tagging changes across **petabyte-scale logging cluster**, ensuring invoice alignment with <3% variance.
 - Added cost telemetry to Datadog dashboards to drive accountability within engineering orgs.
 - Automated daily cost ingestion, processing, and report generation for OpenSearch and Datadog.

+### **StrongArm Tech** • Jan 2020 – Aug 2020

+*New York, United States of America*

+**Software Engineer Intern**

+- Led the design and development of RESTful APIs for a customer-facing web application using a test-driven development (TDD) approach.
+- Improved API response times by over **30%**, enhancing user experience and contributing to cost efficiency.
+- Implemented monitoring and alerting with Datadog for a serverless architecture using **AWS API Gateway** and **Lambda**, including dashboards and custom alerts.

 ---